-The national free binder program was launched on March 31st, and In the first 24 hours we had over 120 requests, plus some international ones (unfortunately we only supply binders for folks in Aotearoa NZ).
+The national free binder program was launched on March 31st (2019), and In the first 24 hours we had over 120 requests – a whole years binder budget.
 The seamstress we work with was hard at work, having purchased all the double reinforced power mesh which was available through her supplier.
 This had mostly gone toward making all the prototypes for binders, and our first 20 free binders (10 each month for April and May).

-When the fabric ran out, the supplier thought they could re-stock, so we continued accepting new binder requests and orders for paid binders, with the understanding that we would need to apply for funding to clear the backlog on free binders, but paid binder purchases could be filled as they came in, and we would continue to give away 10 free each month.
+When the fabric ran out, the supplier thought they could re-stock, so we continued accepting new binder requests and orders for paid binders, with the understanding that we would need to apply for funding to clear the initial 120 rush on free binders, but paid binder purchases could be filled as they came in, and we would continue to give away 10 free each month.

 However, after some time, we discovered that the fabric supplier was unable to re-stock, so the seamstress, as well as GMA and other trans advocates, went to work looking for new fabric suppliers.